karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 st.write(response['result'])
 ```

 And that's it!
-You have a functional RAG workflow that uses AWS Kendra and Bedrock and it is no more than 10- 15 lines of code, and all thanks to LangChain.
+You have a functional RAG workflow that uses AWS Kendra and AWS Bedrock and it is no more than 10 - 15 lines of code, and all thanks to LangChain.

 ## **5. Build the Q&A app using boto3 (and without using LangChain)**